 The rush to sell securitised assets may also have been worsened by effects of price falls in the context of mark-to-market accounting on the capital of leveraged institutions.
-Another factor was and reliance of some institutions on quantitative techniques of trading and risk management that assumed continuous liquidity (IMF 2008).

-As a result, long term investors may have been constrained from taking contrarian positions that could have renewed market liquidity due to excessive leverage (for example, of hedge funds) and consequent credit restrictions in the context of mark-to-market accounting (Economist 2008a).
-Monoline insurers, that provide some credit guarantees to ABS and credit default swaps (CDS) themselves, also came under financial pressure (Bank of England 2008).
+Long term investors may have been constrained from taking contrarian positions that could have renewed market liquidity due to excessive leverage (for example, of hedge funds) and consequent credit restrictions in the context of mark-to-market accounting (Economist 2008a).